 Make sure you instruct your expert at the outset and work with your expert in drafting your submissions and your cross-examination.

-It can sometimes appear from the overuse of technical language in the submissions and their brevity on expert issues including quantum, that counsel have not themselves properly understood the points they are making.
-Remember that your client is not just looking to win, your client wants either to maximise recovery or minimise the amount they have to pay.
-Spend as much time as is necessary with your expert to master the technical issues and then ensure your submissions effectively and in sufficient depth explain the issues.
-Where calculations are included, ensure they are again as detailed as possible so that the tribunal can follow them and understand how to apply the formula used.
+It can sometimes appear from the overuse of technical language in the submissions and their brevity on expert issues, including quantum, that counsel have not themselves properly understood the points they are making.
+Remember that your client does not just want to win, your client wants either to maximise recovery or minimise the amount they have to pay.
+Spend as much time as is necessary with your expert to master the technical issues and then ensure your submissions explain the issues effectively and in sufficient depth.
+If calculations are included, ensure they are again as detailed as possible so that the tribunal can follow them and understand how to apply the formula used.
 If the tribunal doesn’t understand the technical issues or understand how the quantum is calculated, it can’t give you the award you are seeking for your client.– Juliet Blanch, Arbitration Chambers

 Is the expert witness independent?